Reaction-Diffusion by the Gray-Scott Model: Pearson's Parametrization

 For this website, I wanted to express more than one dimension of information (specifically: u and ∂u/∂t) and I wanted the color mapping to be the same everywhere in the system, so that any two images could be compared directly with the knowledge that identical colors always represent identical values of u and ∂u/∂t.
 This prevented the approach of using "histogram equalization" or anything that changes the mapping from data value to color.

 In addition to meeting those basic requirements, the color scheme I ended up with meets all of the following objectives:

-- Low u values, including the large plain area near the left, are blue, while high u values and the area on the right are "red" this is to match the colors used by Pearson in his paper which in turn match the color of the pH indicator bromothymol blue used in actual experiments,
+- Low u values, including the large plain area near the left, are "blue", while high u values and the area on the right are "red" this is to match the colors used by Pearson in his paper which in turn match the color of the pH indicator bromothymol blue used in actual experiments such as ;

 - Resulting images compress well into JPG and H264 video without producing distracting artifacts or exceeding the color gamut of those standards.

 The reaction-diffusion system described here involves two generic chemical species U and V, whose concentration at a given point in space is referred to by variables u and v.
 As the term implies, they react with each other, and they diffuse through the medium.
 Therefore the concentration of U and V at any given location changes with time and can differ from that at other locations.

 There are two reactions which occur at different rates throughout the space according to the relative concentrations at each point:

 U + 2V → 3V

 P is an inert product.
 It is assumed for simplicity that the reverse reactions do not occur (this is a useful simplification when a constant supply of reagents8 prevents the attainment of equilibrium).
 Because V appears on both sides of the first reaction, it acts as a catalyst for its own production.